singhScriptor/proposalPage/README.md

+Here’s your README rewritten in a clean, correct format with the **direct Live Demo link** included properly:

 ```markdown
 # Valentine Proposal Page 💖

 ## Live Demo
 👉 [View it here](https://singhScriptor.github.io/proposalPage/)

 An interactive web project crafted with love, featuring animated text, playful buttons, and smooth transitions between "rooms."
 Built using **HTML, JavaScript, Tailwind CSS**, and **Typed.js** for dynamic animations.